pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 Click it, and then scroll down to the section with the tabs labelled "Code", "Test", "Monitor", ..., and choose "Test"

-Then, type in this JSON for the Test Event:
+Then, type in this JSON for the Test Event\:

 ```json